jackcary/pandemicpregnancy.com/content/_index.md

 ### How many newborns have died from COVID-19?

-At this time, there is not enough data available to accurately answer this question.
-Reported deaths in infants who have tested positive with COVID-19 are, to date, rare.
+To date, there have been no reported deaths of newborns due to COVID-19. <small class=" text-nowrap date-flair p-1 ">Mar 31 2020</small>

 There has been at least one [COVID-19-related infant death in Wuhan, China](https://www.nejm.org/doi/full/10.1056/NEJMc2005073), and one recent COVID-19-related infant death in Illinois, USA.

 ### Will my labor be medically induced if I test positive for COVID-19?